 Taiwan-Czech double taxation deal reaches final stage: envoy

-CNATAIPEI -- A double taxation avoidance agreement between the Czech Republic and Taiwan is in the final stages of negotiations, according to a Czech Republic diplomat.
+TAIPEI -- A double taxation avoidance agreement between the Czech Republic and Taiwan is in the final stages of negotiations, according to a Czech Republic diplomat.

 The two sides are trying to finalize the accord "as quickly as possible," said Juraj Koudelka, head of the Czech Economic and Cultural Office in Taipei.

 The agreement will serve as an incentive for investment and expand bilateral trade because it will help reduce costs, said Koudelka, his country's de facto ambassador to Taiwan.